 Pineda is known for his expertise in teaching others how to build successful e-commerce businesses through his courses and coaching programs, which have helped thousands of individuals achieve financial independence and success.

 Ryan is a born entrepreneur who enjoys starting new businesses.

-Now, he partnered with Tony Guzman to start Lunar Ecom.
-Tony has been working in the eCommerce industry for over seven years.
+He partnered with Tony Guzman to start Lunar eCom.
+Tony has been working in the eCommerce industry for several years.